geerlingguy/ansible-role-logstash/README.md

 A list of Logstash plugins that should be installed.

+    logstash_config_templates:
+      - 01-beats-input
+      - 30-elasticsearch-output

+A list of Logstash configurations based on templates that should be copied.

+    logstash_config_filters:
+      - 10-syslog
+      - 11-nginx
+      - 12-apache
+      - 14-solr
+      - 15-drupal

+A list of static Logstash filter configurations that should be copied.

 ## Generating a Self-signed certificate

 For utmost security, you should use your own valid certificate and keyfile, and update the `logstash_ssl_*` variables in your playbook to use your certificate.